bootdotdev/curriculum/README.md

 ### Where is the HTML, CSS & React?

-**This is not a front-end program.** That said, we've had front-end engineers who still complete the courses and projects for the sake of learning the computer science content.
+**This is not a front-end program.** That said, we've had front-end engineers who still complete soem of the courses and projects for the sake of learning the computer science content.
 We have no immediate plans for purely front-end technologies in this curriculum.

 ### Can I skip ahead?

 **You shouldn't skip ahead unless you really know what you are doing**.
 Some people are comfortable skipping the first course, "Learn Python" because it is for beginners.
 Almost nothing else should be skipped because the rest of the content builds upon itself.

-### Do I need to do the courses in Python, JavaScript and Go?
+### Do I need to take the courses in the Python, JavaScript and Go languages?

 For now, yes. **Learning several programming languages is critical to your success.** It's not nearly as hard to pick up a second programming language after you're familiar with your first one, yet it offers many benefits.
 You can [read more here](https://blog.boot.dev/education/learn-multiple-programming-languages) if you're skeptical.